giuseppeantoniomotisi/boneageassessment/README.md

 ### Why it is so important?
 Bone age can reflect the level and maturity of human growth and development.
 Bone age assessment is widely used in clinical medicine, forensic medicine, sports medicine and other fields.
 In clinical medicine, skeletal development can lead to the diagnosis of endocrine, developmental and nutritional disorders.
 Through bone age, it is possible to determine the appropriate time for orthopaedic surgery (like teeth or nasal cavity) and provide a basis for predicting the adult height of the patient.
 In forensic science, bone age can estimate the real birth date of an individual and provide legal basis for criminal identification.
 Moreover, the information about bone maturity can guide the selection of athletes more scientifically.

-### How ML methods could achive bettere results?
+### How ML methods could achieve better results?
-As mentioned above, bone age assessment is a technique prone to human error, therefore, with the popularization and development of coputer technology, machine learning-based bone age prediction has become a research hotspot in recent years.
+As mentioned above, bone age assessment is a technique prone to human error, therefore, with the popularization and development of computer technology, machine learning-based bone age prediction has become a research hotspot in recent years.
 First of all, machine learning solves the problems of subjective factors linked to the doctors' interpretation, and at the same time reduces the prediction time.
 From 2007, a lot of ML algorithms for bone age assessment were developed, improving precision over and over and reaching an impressive result of a mean absolute error of 5.46 months. [quotation]

 <p align="center">
 <img align="center" src="https://github.com/giuseppeantoniomotisi/boneageassessment/blob/main/documentation/images/13196.png" width=50% height=50%>

-### Challange results
+### Challenge results
 | Position | Team              | MAD (months) |
 | :------: | :---------------: | :----------: |
 | 1        | 16 Bit Inc.       | 4.265        |